 Brunch Here: Galvin at Windows, Park LaneBy Alicia Grimshaw

 Sometimes, and it may not be often, but you need to pull out all the stops when it comes to brunch.
-If you need a special bunch spot, want to splurge your pay packet, or fancy a leisurely breakfast the proper way (with a post brunch aperitif trolley no less), then Galvin at Windows is your ticket to brunch stardom.
+If you need a special bunch spot, want to splurge your pay packet, or fancy a leisurely breakfast the proper way (with a post brunch aperitif trolley), then Galvin at Windows is your ticket to late morning stardom.
 Here’s what you need to know:

 Galvin at Windows: The Run-Down